KatiWinkler/SocialMediaApp/README.md

--Create a React app which has a 'social media' type feed using data from the [https://jsonplaceholder.typicode.com/] (JSON placeholder API)
+-I created my first React app with the a 'social media' type theme using data from the [https://jsonplaceholder.typicode.com/]
-It should be able to display 'posts' with or without images, as well as some author info.
-It doesn't have to be fancy.
--Use whatever NPM packages you think may be useful.
+-With the help of JSON placeholder I was able to seemlessly construct "fake" data to the app -I made the app unique on the front end with the help of HTML and CSS

 # SocialMediaApp